AlejandroMonn/Mundial-Score-26/README.md

-Polla Mundialista 2026 🇨🇴
+2026 World Cup Pool (Polla Mundialista) 🇨🇴

-Esta es una aplicación web para jugar la polla del mundial de 2026 que va a ser en USA, Mexico y Canada.

-Como funciona
-El proyecto esta hecho con HTML y Javascript puro (no use frameworks raros).
-Usa una base de datos gratis de Supabase.

-Pasos para jugar:
+This is a web application created to run the pool (sweepstakes) for the 2026 World Cup in the USA, Mexico, and Canada.

+How It Works
+The project is built using pure HTML and JavaScript (no weird frameworks used).
+It uses a free, cloud-based **Supabase** database to store predictions.

+Steps to Play
-1. Abre el archivo `index.html` en tu navegador (Chrome, Edge, el que sea).
+1. Open the `index.html` file in your browser (Chrome, Edge, whatever works).
-2. Pon tu nombre.
-3. Llena los marcadores de los grupos A hasta el L.
-4. OJO: En la fase de eliminacion si empatan tienes que marcar el checkbox de quien gana en penales.
-5. Al final eliges campeon, subcampeon, tercero y goleadora.
-6. Le das al boton amarillo de GUARDAR.

-Reglas
-- Marcador exacto: 5 puntos
-- Ganador del partido: 2 puntos
-- Campeon: 13 puntos
-- Subcampeon: 10 puntos
-- Tercero: 6 puntos
-- Equipo goleador: 8 puntos

-Hecho por: Alejandro Montoya
+2. Enter your name.
+3. Fill in the scores for Groups A through L.
+4. **ATTENTION:** In the knockout stage, if you predict a draw, you **must** mark the checkbox for who wins in penalties.
+5. Finally, choose the Champion, Runner-up, Third Place, and Top Goal-Scoring Team.
+6. Hit the yellow **SAVE MY POOL** button.

+Scoring Rules
+- Exact Score: **5 points**
+- Correct Winner or Draw (non-exact score): **2 points**

+Special Final Points
+- Correct **CHAMPION**: **13 points**
+- Correct **RUNNER-UP**: **10 points**
+- Correct **THIRD PLACE**: **6 points**
+- Correct **Top Goal-Scoring Team**: **8 points**

+Created by: Alejandro montoya
-Version: 1.0 (Noviembre 2025)
+Version: 1.0 (November 2025)

-Nota: Los grupos todavia no son reales porque no han sorteado, asi que puse A1, A2, etc. Solo Mexico, Canada y USA tienen puesto fijo.
+Note: The specific team groupings are not final yet as the draw hasn't happened.
+For now, we use A1, A2, etc. Only Mexico, Canada, and the USA have fixed spots, the friday  5  of december this code will be updated